ITT-25/assignment-08-replicating-team-lila/documentation.md

 # References

+[1] Oliwia Sowińska, Anna Kubczak, Julia Dominiak, Natalia Walczak, and Laurent Babout.
+2023.
+Foot-Based Game Controller to Improve Interaction between Participants.
+In Companion Proceedings of the Annual Symposium on Computer-Human Interaction in Play (CHI PLAY Companion '23).
+Association for Computing Machinery, New York, NY, USA, 196–201. https://doi.org/10.1145/3573382.3616098
+[2] Zheer Xu, Yankang Meng, Xiaojun Bi, and Xing-Dong Yang.
+2022.
+Phrase-Gesture Typing on Smartphones.
+In Proceedings of the 35th Annual ACM Symposium on User Interface Software and Technology (UIST '22).
+Association for Computing Machinery, New York, NY, USA, Article 55, 1–11. https://doi.org/10.1145/3526113.3545683
-[1] McPherson, A.P., Gierakowski, A., and Stark, A.M.
+[3] McPherson, A.P., Gierakowski, A., and Stark, A.M.
 (2013).
 The Space Between the Notes: Adding Expressive Pitch Control to the Piano Keyboard.
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (CHI '13).
 Association for Computing Machinery, New York, NY, USA, 2195–2204. https://doi.org/10.1145/2470654.2481302